Leveraging Domain Knowledge to Improve Microscopy Image Segmentation with Lifted Multicuts: Related Work

-Several groups have observed that these methods make segmentation errors which lead to morphologically impossible objects allowed by the initial CNN because of its limited field of view.
-This was first demonstrated by Rolnick et al.\ in \cite{rolnick2017morphological}, where a CNN is trained on downsampled segmentation masks to detect merge errors.
-However, they do not propose any method to fix the detected errors.
-In contrast, \cite{meirovitch2016multi} detect merge errors with a simple shape-based heuristic and then correct these with a FFN.
-Zung et al. \cite{zung2017error} were the first to combine CNN-based error detection and FFN-based correction.
-In their formulation both false merges and false splits can be corrected.
-Recently \cite{dmitriev12efficient} have introduced an approach based on CNN error detection followed by a simple heuristic to correct false merges and lifted multicut graph partitioning to fix false splits.

-Object morphology is not the only indicator of segmentation correctness.
-In EM data in particular, where the staining is indiscriminate and the cell ultrastructure is clearly visible, one can also test for biological plausibility of the contents of the segmented objects.
-Krasowski et al \cite{krasowski2017neuron} demonstrated the validity of this strategy, exploiting the fact that in mammalian neural tissue axon and dendrite attribution should not be mixed for individual objects.
-They use the asymmetric multi-way cut (AMWC) \cite{kroeger2014asymmetric}, a generalization of the multicut for joint graph partition and node labeling, using axon / dendrite attribution as node labels.
+Krasowski et al \citep{krasowski2017neuron} showed that the common three-step procedure can be modified to incorporate sparse biological priors at the superpixel agglomeration step.
+They use the Asymmetric Multi-Way Cut (AMWC) \citep{kroeger2014asymmetric}, a generalization of the Multicut for joint graph partition and node labeling.
+The method is based on exploiting the knowledge that, given the field of view of modern electron microscopes, axon- and dendrite-specific ultrastructure should not belong to the same segmented objects in mammalian cortex.
+While this approach can be generalized to other domain knowledge, it has two important drawbacks.
+First, it is not possible to encode attractive information just with node labels.
+Second, it is harder to express information that does not fit the node labeling category, even if it is repulsive in nature.
+A good example for this is the morphology-based false merge correction.
+In this case, defining a labeling for only a subset of nodes is not possible.

-Augmentation of the Multicut partitioning problem by lifted (long-range) edges in \cite{horvnakova2017analysis} introduced a principled way to incorporate long-range attractive/repulsive forces between the graph nodes directly into the segmentation procedure without resorting to post-processing heuristics.
-We exploited it for the neuron segmentation use case in \cite{beier2017multicut}, but did not express any domain knowledge -- the weights of the lifted edges were learned directly from groundtruth segmentations and the edges themselves were added densely, but only over a graph distance of 2.
-The lifted edges in \cite{beier2017multicut} made the segmentation algorithm more robust against single missing boundaries, but did not counter the problem of the limited field of view of the boundary CNN and did not prevent biologically implausible objects.
-Besides Lifted Multicut, the recently introduced Mutex Watershed can also exploit long-range information \cite{wolf2018mutex, wolf2019mutex}.
+Lifted Multicut formulation has been used for neuron segmentation by \citep{beier2017multicut}.
+However, the lifted edges were added densely and their weights and positions were not based on domain knowledge, but learned from groundtruth segmentations by the Random Forest algorithm.
+Only edges over a graph distance of 3 were considered.
+These lifted edges made the segmentation algorithm more robust against single missing boundaries, but did not counter the problem of the limited field of view of the boundary CNN and did not prevent biologically implausible objects.
+Note that this approach can be seen as a special case of the framework proposed here, using generic, but weak knowledge about local morphology and graph structure of segments.
+Besides Lifted Multicut, the recently introduced Mutex Watershed \citep{wolf2018mutex, wolf2019mutex} and generalized agglomerative clustering \citep{Bailoni2019AGF} can also exploit long-range information.